lizardman301/Lizard-bot-rsf/README.md

 Returns the current round number in a message that can be customized.
 Will let users know if a tournament has not begun.

 `!stream`
-Returns the stream link, if one is set.
+Returns the stream link if one is set.

 `!TOs`
 Sends a message back with all the Tournament Organizers pinged, if set.